-"Crisp, clear codes are important to both our company warehousing and inventory, reordering, billing, and order fulfillment.
+"Crisp, clear codes are important to both our company and our distributors for tracking and tracing, warehousing and inventory, reordering, billing, and order fulfillment.
 It's all interrelated.
 Today, that's how companies identify the product, store it, inventory, pick and verify orders, ship and bill.
 Clear codes set the tone for the entire supply chain process."

-Jim Trivelis, President The Original Philadelphia Cheesesteak Co.
+> Jim Trivelis, President The Original Philadelphia Cheesesteak Co.